titaniumbones/html-tutorial-ex/README.md

 - `_blank` means "open in a new tab"
 - `_parent` means "if you're looking at an [internal frame](https://developer.mozilla.org/en/docs/Web/HTML/Element/iframe), open this link in the frame's arent tab.
 Otherwise, just open here like in `_self`

+## Try it yourself

+You can cone this repository and load a local copy of [the tutorial page](./tutorial.html) in your browser to see the tag in action.
+Then make some changes to the file to learn this yourself!

 ## Learn More

 The [Mozilla Developer Network](https://developer.mozilla.org/en/docs/Web/HTML/Element/a) has lots more detail about this and every HTML tag!